wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/devops/monitoring_en.md

 - Ways to alert first responders in case of problems

 ### What I can do for you
-Most of the above mentioned things can be added to an existing system, using out of the box or custom solutions.
+Most of the above mentioned things can be added to an existing system, using out of the box or custom solutions, such as:
-Here are a few "out of the box" solutions I can work with:
 - AWS Cloudwatch
 - New Relic
 - Elastic (ELK) Stack